Hot and Cold Therapy: When to Use Heat or Ice for Pain Relief

-Hempe's muscle and joint gels with CBD offer some of the strongest natural pain relief I've found.
+Hempe's CBD muscle gels offer some of the strongest natural pain relief I've found.
 If want to try hot and cold therapy and are looking for a muscle pain relief gel without ibuprofen, you can't get much better than this.

 With the HEMPE Hot & Ice Combo, you'll get both the hot and cold gels to use however you see fit.
 The hot gel is great for warming up stiff, sore, and achy muscles and joints, while the cold gel is best for soothing inflammation and swelling.